ssohail1/Proj-4-ictv-viridic/sample_data/README.md

 SIRV3.fasta: sample user input multi-fasta file with two fasta sequences

+speciesaccessions.csv: file with subset of species from the ICTV MSL version 37 file - has 127 species

 fullfastadownload.R: R script for retrieving fasta sequences for the ICTV species names and output is a multi-fasta file

 modify_fasta.py: modify headers to include ICTV species names and modify spaces and quotes characters